Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Models of post-RGB objects

 \subsection{J051920.18-722522.1}

-This object is classified as a post-RGB shell source by KWVW15, with T$_{\rm eff}$ = 4500 K, log\,$g$ = 1.5 and [Fe/H] = $-$1.5.
+This object is classified as a post-RGB shell source by KWVW15, with $T_{\mathrm eff}$ = 4500 K, log\,$g$ = 1.5 and $[Fe/H]$ = $-$1.5.
 We used a Kurucz stellar atmosphere model with these parameters.
-Figs.\,\ref{J051920_temp} $-$ \ref{J051920_thick} show the observed and modeled SED of the object along with effects of varying the temperature at the inner boundary of the dust shell (T$_{\rm d}$), the optical depth ($\tau$), grain sizes and shell thickness (Y).
-The R and I-band fluxes are well below the modeled SED (\S\,\ref{RIdata}).
-A fit to the U,B,V and far-IR fluxes could be obtained using T$_{\rm d}$ = 200K, MRN grain size distribution (a$_{\min}$ = 0.005$\micron$, a$_{\max}$ = 0.25$\micron$), $\tau$=0.75 and Y = 20 (model \#\,1,s).
-The fit at MIPS band 1 (24 $\micron$, Fig.\,\ref{J051920_thick}) suggests that Y = 20 may be taken as a lower limit for the shell thickness.
-However, the modeled flux remained well below the observed flux in the mid-IR region.
-To account for this deficit, we assumed a two-component model (model \#\,2) with a warm (T$_{\rm d}$ = 500 K), inner disk, in addition to a cool outer shell at 110 K. This disk was approximated as a wedge-shaped fraction ($\sim$ 0.4) of a sphere with $\tau$=0.4, thickness (Y) = 2.0 and modified MRN grain size distribution (a$_{\rm min}$ = 0.3$\micron$ and a$_{\rm max}$ = 20$\micron$).
-The cool outer shell is characterised by $\tau$=1$\micron$, thickness (Y) = 20 and MRN grain size distribution.
-We constructed the correctly illuminated spectrum (model \#\,2,c) for the shell in the two solid angles (Fig.\,\ref{J051920_model2(corr)}).
+A fit to the U,B,V and far-IR fluxes could be obtained using $T_{\mathrm d}$ (in) = 200 K, MRN grain size distribution, $\tau$ = 0.75 and $Y$ = 20 (model \#\,1,s; $\chi^{2}$ = 89.1).
+Figs. 4.3 $-$ 4.6 show the effects of varying $T_{\mathrm d}$ (in), $\tau$, grain sizes and $Y$ in model \#\,1,s.
+For all cases, the R and I-band fluxes remain well below the modeled SED (\S\,\ref{RIdata}).
+To account for this deficit, we assumed a two-component model (model \#\,2) with a warm ($T_{\mathrm d}$ (in) = 500 K), inner disk, in addition to a cold outer shell at 110 K. This disk was approximated as a wedge-shaped fraction ($\sim$ 0.4) of a sphere with $\tau$ = 0.4, $Y$ = 2.0 and modified MRN grain size distribution: $a_{\mathrm min}$ = 0.5 $\micron$ and $a_{\mathrm max}$ = 20 $\micron$.
+The cold outer shell is characterised by $\tau$ = 1 $\micron$, $Y$ = 20 and MRN grain size distribution.
+We constructed the correctly illuminated spectrum (model \#\,2,c; $\chi^{2}$ = 17.5) for the shell in the two solid angles (Fig. 4.1).
+Increasing the thickness of the cold outer shell by a factor of 10, does not cause any appreciable change in the fit to the SED (Fig. 4.2, \S\,\ref{thickness}).